Sue's Photo Gallery

 Sue's Pantry 2020

-Sue is not a fan of clear plastic cannisters.
-The lids often don't seal well and food becomes stale or worse, drops all over the floor and has to be cleaned up by the "magical kitchen fairies".
+Sue is not a fan of clear cannisters.
+The lids often don't seal well and food becomes stale.

 Sue's Kitchen Drawer in 2020

-Sue's meal prep drawer was always getting stuck and she often could not find the lids/bases to the plasticware and glassware.
+Sue's meal prep drawer was always getting stuck - she often couldn't find the lids/bases.

-Sue had previously tried saucepans in the drawer but they also got jammed or the handles would stick out the sides.
-A different type of product was needed in this space to avoid further trauma...
+Sue had previously tried saucepans in the drawer but they got jammed or the handles would stick out.
+A different product was needed in this space.

 Sue's Kitchen Drawer

-Sue's plasticware has mostly been replaced with glassware.
-Sue was horrified to hear that the average person eats a dinner plate sized amount of micro and nano
+Sue's plasticware has mostly been replaced with glassware after learning the average person eats a dinner plate size of micro/nano plastics each year.

 Sue's Pantry 2024